 Students aged 16 and older are invited to learn ukulele on Monday evenings at the Greensboro Cultural Center.
 Ukuleles are provided, but you are welcome to bring your own.
-Cost is $75 per 6-week session, prorated for later start dates.
+Cost is $100 for the eight-week session beginning March 4.
+The beginners class is from 6-7 pm and the intermediate class is from 7:15-8:15 pm.
 Meet our instructor below then contact us to register!

 Doug Baker has been a performing guitarist in Greensboro for over 35 years.
 He began playing at 15 and continued with jazz and classical studies at UNC-G before receiving his degree in Music Theory in 1978.
 Since then he has participated in performances as wide ranging as rock bands, free improvisation ensembles, jazz trios and duos, and old-time string bands.
 Among his past ensembles are The Zinc Kings, Sin Tax, Treva Spontaine and the Grafics, and the Greensboro Big Band.
 Doug returned to UNC-G in 2009, earning his certification in Music Education in 2011.
 In addition to teaching ukulele and guitar at The Music Center, Doug teaches general music in the Winston-Salem/Forsyth County Schools.
 He also teaches at the Greensboro Summer Guitar Camp.

 Children ages 5-17 are invited to learn keyboard in a group setting on Monday or Tuesday afternoons.
 Lessons are ongoing so students may join at anytime.
 Tuition is $20 per week paid monthly.
 Meet our instructors below then contact us to register!